Update June 2018. Some hikers asked to take a picture during our daily bike run. This is Charlie, our Maltipoo.

-This blog provides comments and thoughts on the financial markets and specifically suggestions for dividend producing investments.
+Dividend Income Investor provides comments and thoughts on the financial markets and specific suggestions for dividend producing investments.

 Dividend investing is not a well known concept.
-But with interest rates near zero (BUT now on the rise) you are seeing more and more retirees looking at this segment of the financial markets.
+But with interest rates rising you are seeing more and more retirees looking at this segment of the financial markets.
 Most people have absolutely no idea what an MLP or REIT is.
 Or a preferred stock.
 Or a business development company.
 Or an INDIVIDUAL corporate bond.
 They only know what they see on CNBC which is stocks or bonds.
 You do not have to day-trade stocks or buy bond funds to see a nice income.

 Dividend investing is not publicized because it is not sexy enough to be featured in the financial mainstream media.
 In addition, it is not profitable for Wall Street.

 Your broker and advisor want to sell you “load” funds and annuities because they generate billions in commissions, despite the fact that they might not be in the best interest of small investors.